geris1337/statement/README.md

 ### Prerequisites

-**Firstly, place docker-compose.yml file inside the project directory !!!**

-Other prerequisites can be installed by launching the prepare.sh script
+These can be installed by launching the prepare.sh script
 ```
 git https://github.com/geris1337/statement.git
 cd statement
 sudo sh prepare.sh
 ```
+**Don't forget to place docker-compose.yml file inside the project directory !!!**

 ## Running the tests

 Launch the test